unparalleled-js/docs-1/connectors/concur/new-expense-report-trigger.md

     <tr>
       <td>Approval status</td>
       <td>
-        Select an Approval status to filter from this list of statuses:<br>
+        Filter the expense reports by selecting an Approval status from this list:<br>
         - Not submitted<br>
         - Submitted<br>
         - Submission triggered an anomaly and fraud check<br>